Crate interpolator

 )?;

-iter format
+assert_eq!(formatted, format!("{:+05}", 12));i iter format

-enables an additional format trait i
+The feature iter enables an additional format trait i, it allows to

 format a list of values with a format string and an optional join